Techtales.

 Here is the login function in a file called /api/auth/login:

-I know this is alot of if requests, I am guilty but you can also streamline this code to make it more efficient.
-In the register route, you can use the same functionality in the login route to return the http code.
+I know this is a lot of if requests; I am guilty, but you can also streamline this code to make it more efficient.
+In the register route, you can use the same functionality in the login route to return the HTTP code.

 With the current setting, you can fetch user data and save it in context each time the user logs in.
 This ensures that components that need user data have access to the data.